alfaruga/chemHelp/README.md

 ### Retrieve all the peirodic table in JSON format

-To get the information of a single element go to: https://chemhelp-node-rest-api.azurewebsites.net/api/elements
+To get the information of a all elements follow the link: https://chemhelp-node-rest-api.azurewebsites.net/api/elements

 ### Retrieve data of an element in JSON format